Compare with Infrared Panels

 • Although infrared panels are generally low-wattage, the saving in wattage is negated by the fact that multiple panels are required to heat a typical living area effectively.
 This is because they do not heat the air, and the radiated heat produced is directional.

 • Infrared heating panels do not retain heat energy.
 They need to draw power continuously in order to maintain heat Output.
-This makes them expensive to run.
+This can make them expensive to run.
+Nearby furniture and walls may eventually absorb and dissipate some heat energy, however this is a slow process.

 • They cannot be effectively controlled with a thermostat and many do not include one.
-Your preferred temperatures can’t be set or maintained.
 This is because temperature sensors and thermostats are designed to measure air temperature in the room.
 Infrared panels don’t heat the air – they heat people and objects through radiation.

 • Infrared panels are not recognised as a primary heating system, so are not usually specified for new-build or refurbishment projects.

-• Very few infrared panels comply with current regulations.
+• Few infrared panels comply with current regulations.
 The Ecodesign Lot 20 legislation requires all heating appliances to include an in-built temperature probe, full programming, and a number of integrated energy-saving functions.

 • Infrared panels do not protect properties from frost or damp.